maotovisk/OsuWineMemReader/README.md

 # OsuWineMemReader

+---

-OsuWineMemReader is a library for reading the memory of the osu! process running in a Wine environment.
+OsuWineMemReader is a library for reading the memory of the osu! process running in a Wine environment, reading the current selected beatmap path.

-This library allows reading the path of the currently playing beatmap in osu!, for now.
-It was built to be used in a .NET application, more specifically [MapWizard](https://github.com/maotovisk/MapWizard), but it can be used in any .NET application.
+It was built to be used in a .NET application, more specifically [MapWizard](https://github.com/maotovisk/MapWizard), but I decided to make it a standalone library so it can be used in other projects as well.

 It was also heavily inspired by hwsmm's `osumem` implementation, used in [cosutrainer](https://github.com/hwsmm/cosutrainer).

 > **Note:** This library relies on the `process_vm_readv` function, which can not be available in all Linux distributions.
-> Furthermore, the user running the application must be the same as the user running the osu! process in Wine to it work without issues.
+Furthermore, the user running the application must be the same as the user running the osu! process in Wine to it work without issues.
 If you are using a different user, you will need to run the application with `sudo` or change the permissions of the osu! process.

+---

 ## Requirements

 - .NET 9.0
 - Wine environment configured with osu! installed (check [osu-winello](https://github.com/NelloKudo/osu-winello), if you need help with that).
+- osu! needs to be running with dotnet 4.5 or higher.
 ## Installation

 To install the library, add a reference to the `OsuWineMemReader` project in your .NET project.